ireaneus/CDI/docs/ETP/ETPS2AssignmentPt3.md

 > *“…having been predestined according to His purpose who works all things after the counsel of His will.”*

 This aspect of God’s will describes **what God Himself has determined will happen**.

+Understanding the distinction between God’s will of precept and His will of purpose helps clarify the relationship between evangelism and divine sovereignty.
+God commands believers to proclaim the gospel, and at the same time He sovereignly works through that proclamation to accomplish His saving purposes.

 ---